devarshi-ap/os-playground/notes/os.md

     - `.asm` (Assembly) - contains assembly language src.
 Typically used by assemblers like NASM
 - assemble with nasm
     > `$ nasm -f [myfile.asm] -o [myfile.bin]`
-- run executable on virtual machine (qemu)
+- run executable on cpu emulator (QEmu)
     > `$ qemu-system-x86_64 [myfile.bin]`
     > - You will see a window open which says "Booting from Hard Disk..."
 ---